Letizia Zombory is a Dutch citizen based in Italy.

-In 1977 she escaped the Hungarian communist regime with her husband and her 2 year old daughter.
-They travelled across Europe via Greece to the West, the journey lasted a whole month.
+In 1977 she left the Hungarian communist regime (where she was discriminated because of her noble origin)with her husband and her 2 year old daughter.
 The Netherlands became her safe haven.

 In Netherlands she gained the Dutch citizenship and she found peace and tranquility.